xiemylogos/app-boilerplate/doc/APP_SPECIFICATION.md

 The application covers the following functionalities :

   - Get a public Ont address given a BIP 32 path
-  - Sign a basic Ont transaction given a BIP 32 path and raw transaction
+  - Sign a Ont transaction given a BIP 32 path and raw transaction
   - Retrieve the Ont app version
   - Retrieve the Ont app name